arturparkhisenko/install-dotfiles-etc/chrome.md

 # flags

-- dont forget reset em (if you have any issues)
+- don't forget to reset em (if you have any issues)
-- chrome://flags/#enable-fast-unload
+- `chrome://flags/#enable-fast-unload`
-- chrome://flags/#enable-javascript-harmony
+- `chrome://flags/#enable-javascript-harmony`
-- chrome://flags/#disable-hyperlink-auditing -- disable it anyway :)
+- `chrome://flags/#disable-hyperlink-auditing` -- disable it anyway :)
+- `chrome://flags/#allow-insecure-localhost`

 # console pro tips